mduszyk/paramflow/README.md

 # paramflow
 `paramflow` is a lightweight and flexible hyperparameter and configuration management library designed for machine learning and applications requiring profiles and layered parameters.
-It enables seamless merging of parameters from multiple sources, auto-generates a command-line argument parser, and allows for easy parameter overrides.
+It enables merging of parameters from multiple sources, auto-generates a command-line argument parser, and allows for parameter overrides.

 ## Features
 - **Layered configuration**: Merge parameters from files, environment variables, and command-line arguments.